-The Carbon Fund was established under the Carbon Fund Act 2007 for the acquisition of Kyoto Units and any other such instruments or assets on behalf of the State to meet international climate change obligations under the 1992 United Nations Framework Convention on Climate Change, the 1997 Kyoto Protocol to that Convention, and future agreements to which the state becomes bound.
-Units purchased in the fund were intended to supplement domestic mitigation action.
+The Carbon Fund was established under the Carbon Fund Act 2007.
+The purpose was for the acquisition of Kyoto Units and any other such instruments or assets on behalf of the State.
+This was intended to meet international climate change obligations under the 1992 United Nations Framework Convention on Climate Change, the 1997 Kyoto Protocol to that Convention, and future agreements to which the state becomes bound.
+Units purchased in the fund are intended to supplement domestic mitigation action.

-Management of the Fund was delegated to the National Treasury Management Agency (NTMA).
+Management of the Fund was delegated to the NTMA.
 The NTMA was also designated as the purchasing agent for the acquisition of the necessary credits.
 Carbon credits are referred to in the legislation as Kyoto Units.

-The NTMA continues to manage the Fund and purchase units as directed to meet Ireland's obligations under the EU Effort Sharing decision.
+The NTMA continues to manage the Fund and purchase units as directed to meet Ireland's obligations under the EU Effort Sharing Decision.